Al-Mansur: Family

 kings of Himyar.
 Her father was Mansur al-Himyari.
 She had a brother named Yazid.
 She had two sons, Muhammad (future Caliph al-Mahdi) and Ja'far.
 She died in 764.
 Another wife was Hammadah.
 Her father was Isa, one of al-Mansur's uncles.
-She died during al-Mansur's caliphate.
+She died during al-Mansur's reign.
 Another wife was Fatimah.
-Her father was Muhammad, one of the descendants of Talhah ibn Ubaydullah.
+Her father was Muhammad, one of the descendants of Talha ibn Ubayd Allah.
 She had three sons, Sulayman, Isa, and Ya'qub.
 One of his concubines was a Kurdish woman.
 She was the mother of al-Mansur's son Ja'far 'Ibn al-Kurdiyyah' (Nasab translating to "Son of the Kurdish woman").
 Unlike his other adult half-brothers, little is known of Ja'far and he likely was not involved in politics or had marriage or issue.
 However, his death is recorded at 802 AD by palace records suggesting he lived into adulthood and continued to live at court rather than having been banished or dying before adulthood.
 Another concubine was Qali-al Farrashah.
 She was a Greek, and was the mother of al-Mansur's son Salih al-Miskin.
 Another concubine was Umm al-Qasim, whose son al-Qasim died at aged ten.
 Al-Masnur's only daughter Aliyah was born to an Umayyad woman.
 She married Ishaq ibn Sulayman.

 Death

-Al-Mas'udi writes that Mansur died on Saturday 6, Dhu al-Hijja 158 AH/775 CE.
+Al-Mas'udi writes that al-Mansur died on Saturday 6, Dhu al-Hijja 158 AH/775 AD.
 There are varying accounts of the location and circumstances of al-Mansur's death.
 One account narrates that al-Mansur was on a pilgrimage to Mecca and had nearly reached it when death overtook him at a location called the Garden of the Bani Amir on the high road to Iraq at the age of 63.
 According to this narration, he was buried in Mecca with his face uncovered because he was wearing the ihram clothing.
 A hundred graves were dug around Mecca to thwart any attempt to find and violate his bones.

-A different narration from Fadl ibn Rabi'ah, who claimed to have been with Mansur at his time of death, states that he died at al-Batha' near the Well of Maimun, in which he would have been buried at al-Hajun at 65 years of age.
-In this version, Mansur was sitting in a domed room hallucinating about ill omens written on the wall.
-When al-Rabiah replied, "I see nothing written on the wall.
+A different narration from Fadl ibn Rabi'a, who claimed to have been with al-Mansur at his time of death, states that he died at al-Batha' near the Well of Maimun, in which he would have been buried at al-Hajun at 65 years of age.
+In this version, al-Mansur was sitting in a domed room hallucinating about ill omens written on the wall.
+When al-Rabia replied, "I see nothing written on the wall.
 Its surface is clean and white," al-Mansur said, "My soul is warned that she may prepare for her near departure."
 After reaching the Well of Maimun, he reportedly said "God be praised" and succumbed that very day.

 When al-Mansur died, the caliphate's treasury contained 600,000,000 dirhams and fourteen million dinars.
-On his deathbed, Mansur said, “We have sacrificed the life to come for a mere dream!”
+On his deathbed, Mansur said, "We have sacrificed the life to come for a mere dream!"